xcp-ng/xcp-ng-org/docs/storage.md

 3. Rescan SR

 :::warning
-You won't be able to live storage migrate this disk or snapshot it anymore.
-Outside this, it will work very well
+You won't be able to live migrate storage on this disk or snapshot it anymore.
+Outside of this, it will work very well.
 :::

 ### SMAPIv3: the future

 `SMAPIv1` is the historical storage interface, and now a big spaghetti monster.
 That's why Citrix decided to create a new one, called `SMAPIv3`: it's far more flexible, and also support (partially) the `qcow2` format.
-This format got the same concepts as VHD, but without its limitations.
+This format has the same concepts as VHD, but without its limitations.

 Also, the storage API is far more agnostic and the code is better.
 So what's the catch?
 Problem is there's no Open Source implementation of `SMAPIv3`, also the current API state isn't really complete (doesn't support a lot of features).
 However, XCP-ng team is working on it too, because it's clearly the future!